Maheerafra/Javascript-practices/README.md

 Usually used as typeof x, but typeof(x) is also possible.
 Returns a string with the name of the type, like "string".
 For null returns "object" – this is an error in the language, it’s not actually an object.

+Extracting String Parts
+There are 3 methods for extracting a part of a string:

+1.slice(start, end)
+2.substring(start, end)
+3.substr(start, length)